lambdaclass/concrete/ROADMAP.md

 10. Treat diagnostics as compiler data, not formatted strings.
 Passes should emit structured diagnostics first; human text, JSON, LSP output, tests, and release bundles should render the same diagnostic records.
-11. Add rich Elm/Gleam-style diagnostic rendering as a checked compiler feature, not an incidental formatting pass.
-The renderer must support: source snippets with underlines, primary and secondary spans, related-span notes, reason/help/next-action sections, expected-vs-actual facts, policy or evidence context when relevant, and stable diagnostic codes.
-It must render from the same structured diagnostic records used by JSON/LSP, not from hand-formatted strings.
-Add `examples/diagnostics_rich/` with exact fixtures for parser error, unknown name, type mismatch, ownership/linearity error, missing capability, array-bounds obligation failure, solver-policy rejection, vacuous contract, and stale proof.
-Wire `scripts/tests/check_rich_diagnostics.sh`; the gate must assert human and JSON output agree on code, severity, spans, related spans, reason, help, and evidence/policy payload, and that redaction/source-location privacy modes still apply.
+11. [PARTIAL — frontend families DONE; obligation/proof/policy routing
+    workload-gated] Add rich Elm/Gleam-style diagnostic rendering as a checked compiler feature, not an incidental formatting pass.
+The renderer must
+    support: source snippets with underlines, primary and secondary spans, related-span notes, reason/help/next-action sections, expected-vs-actual
+    facts, policy or evidence context when relevant, and stable diagnostic codes.
+    It must render from the same structured diagnostic records used by JSON/LSP, not from hand-formatted strings. `examples/diagnostics_rich/` +
+    `scripts/tests/check_rich_diagnostics.sh` assert human↔JSON parity (code,
+    severity, pass, span, rich fields) for the FRONTEND diagnostic families: parser (E0001), unknown name (E0101), type mismatch (E0220), ownership/linearity (E0205), missing capability (E0520).
+These flow through the `Diagnostic` record / `--diagnostics-json` and are DONE.
+    DEFERRED — the four remaining families named here (array-bounds obligation failure, solver-policy rejection, vacuous contract, stale proof) are NOT missing example files: obligation / proof / policy facts do not currently enter the `Diagnostic` record / `--diagnostics-json` channel at all (verified
+    2026-06-17: a constant OOB index and a vacuous contract both yield `diagnostics: []` from `--diagnostics-json`; they render in `--report contracts` / the ObligationCore ledger instead).
+Completing them is therefore an ARCHITECTURAL BRIDGE — "define how obligation/proof/policy facts become structured diagnostics for JSON/LSP without duplicating the ledger/report model" — not a fixture pass.
+It should be pulled by a consumer (LSP, a CI JSON diagnostic parser, editor integration, or a unified diagnostic-contract effort), not built speculatively to satisfy the checklist.
+Redaction / source-location privacy modes (#38) remain future.
 12. Add error-tolerant partial facts for tooling and reports: parser, resolver, typechecker, ownership, and capability passes should be able to produce partial artifacts containing explicit `invalid` / `unknown`